solana-mobile/solana-mobile-doc-site/docs/mwa/migration/wallets/walletlib.md

 #### AuthorizationResult

-The `AuthorizationResult` object that is returned to the dapp endpoint is now constructed by passing in an `AuthorizedAccount`, rather than a public key and label.
+The `AuthorizationResult` object that is returned to the dapp endpoint is now constructed by passing in a list of `AuthorizedAccount` objects, rather than a single public key and label.

 Constructor for `AuthorizationResult`: